 - Add flour, cook and stir for 2 minutes.

-- Garnish with a drizzle of cream, and chopped parsley or fresh dill
+- Serve hot and garnish with a drizzle of cream, and chopped parsley or fresh dill if desired.

 More soup recipes to take a look at: